Take Your Team Pride to the Next Level with BaubleBar's NBA Jewelry Collection - E! Online

 Most NBA fanatics wear jerseys to represent their favorite team, but why not go all out and sport some matching accessories too?
 BaubleBar just launched its NBA Collection, which includes earrings and charms in honor of the The Miami Heat, Los Angeles Lakers, New York Knicks, Golden State Warriors, Brooklyn Nets, Dallas Mavericks, Boston Celtics, Chicago Bulls, Houston Rockets, Los Angeles Clippers, Philadelphia 76ers, and San Antonio Spurs.

-Even if your team loses, you'll always win "best accessorized" thanks to BaubleBar.
+Even if your team loses during the NBA playoffs, you'll always win "best accessorized" thanks to BaubleBar.
 Check out some of our favorite pieces from the collection below.

 BaubleBar LA Lakers Earrings Set